wzulfikar/ScreenCaptureKit-Recording-example/README.md

 ## Capture microphone

-- Works on macOS 15+.
-Mic audio is added as separate track (system audio = track 1, mic audio = track 2)
+Works on macOS 15+.
+Before macOS 15, only system audio is captured.
-- If you use QuickTime to playback the recording that has mic audio, enable "Prefer Passthrough"

 ## Authors